xtremblorx/Path_recurse_directory_n_levels/README.md

 ##### Please Kill the bat file when python.%i.py is FINISHED WRITING where %i is the DEPTH.
-Then simple run all the python scripts one by one to generate corresponding depth output files.
+Then simple run each python script to generate corresponding depth output files.

-##### <sup> Here is a sample command to run All python files, where 5 is the depth: </sup>
+##### <sup> Here is a sample command to run all the python files all at once, simply replace the number 5 with the max depth or the n number of last python file that you generated using script: </sup>
 ``for /l %i in (1,1,5) do python python.%i.py``